AnnaBobasheva/corese/_sources/rest_api/api_root.rst.txt

 .. _rest-api-reference:
-.. _User Guide: /docs/build/html/getting%20started/Getting%20Started%20With%20Corese-server.html

 REST API Reference
 ==================

 This document provides a reference guide for the REST API of the Corese server.
 It outlines the available endpoints, their request and response formats, and any additional details that may be relevant.

-For the User Guide on how to setup a Corese server, please refer to the `User Guide`_.
+For the User Guide on how to setup a Corese server, please refer to the `User Guide <../getting%20started/Getting%20Started%20With%20Corese-server.html>`_.

 Base URL
 --------